AnClark/lv2vst/README.md

   make XWIN=i686-w64-mingw32 clean all      # 32-bit
 ```

-Copy the resulting `lv2vst.so`  or `lv2vst.dll` into a folder where the VST host finds it.
+You will get either `lv2vst.so` or `lv2vst.dll`.
+Copy it into your host's search path.
 On Windows, `lv2vst.dll` is statically-linked, no extra files (especially `libwinpthread-1.dll`) needed.

 For macOS/OSX, a .vst bundle folder needs to be created, with the plugin in
 Contents/MacOS/, see `make osxbundle`.